Bangladesh Naval Academy: Training

-Many foreign cadets like Palestinians, Sri Lankan, Maldivian and Qatari etc. are trained in BNA.
+Many foreign cadets from Palestine, Sri Lanka, Maldives and Qatar are trained in Bangladesh Naval Academy.
 There are four wings in the academy namely- professional wing, academic wing, training, and administrative wing.
-Junior Staff Course (JSC) is also conducted at BNA under JSC Wing.
+Junior Staff Course (JSC) is also conducted at Bangladesh Naval Academy under JSC Wing.

-Presently, Commodore A K M Afzal Hossain, (C), OSP, afwc, psc, BN is the Commandant of The Bangladesh Naval Academy.
+Presently, Commodore A K M Afzal Hossain, (C), OSP, afwc, psc, BN is the Commandant of the Bangladesh Naval Academy.

 Training course

-The training courses run at BNA are as follow:
+The training courses run at Bangladesh Naval Academy are as follow: